25-06 vs. 30-06: Is the 30-06 Overrated?

 Many first-time gun buyers forget to consider the price and availability of ammo.
 If you can't afford or find any ammo, your firearm is just a paperweight.

-While both rounds have decent availability, the 30-06 is slightly less expensive.
+While both rounds have decent availability, 30-06 is slightly less expensive.
+It’s also available loaded with a wider range of bullets.

-If you buy 30-06 ammo in bulk, you can find it for as low as $1.31 per round.
-However, $1.80 is the average price per trigger pull.
+If you buy 30-06 ammo in bulk, you can find it for as low as $1.31 per round, although $1.80 is the average price per trigger pull.

-While we're talking about cost, don't forget to check out our Remington .30-06 ammo page.
+So long as we're talking about cost, don't forget to check out our Remington 30-06 ammo page!

-Major ammunition manufacturers, such as Barnes, Hornady, Nosler, Remington, and Federal, make rounds for both calibers.
+Major manufacturers including Barnes, Hornady, Nosler, Remington, and Federal make both types of ammo.

 Rifle Cost & Availability: 30 06 vs 25 06

-The less expensive hunting rifle is the 25-06 Rem, but it's not by much.
+The less expensive hunting rifle is the 25-06 Rem – not by much, but still enough to win this category.

-It costs more upfront and is time-consuming to begin reloading.
+It costs significant money upfront and is time-consuming to begin reloading.
 However, if you shoot often, it's worth the investment.

-Both calibers can be hand loaded because the supplies and materials are readily available for each round.
+Both rounds can be handloaded.
+Supplies and materials are readily available for each.

 This section is a tie.